usdot-jpo-ode/wzdx/spec-content/enumerated-types/VehicleImpact.md

-`some-lanes-closed` | Some lanes are closed `all-lanes-open` | All lanes are open `alternating-one-way` | The roadway is alternating one way `unknown` | The vehicle impact is unknown
+`some-lanes-closed` | Some lanes are closed `all-lanes-open` | All lanes are open `alternating-one-way` | The roadway is alternating one way 'local-access-only' | The roadway is closed except for access to addresses within the closure `unknown` | The vehicle impact is unknown

 ## Used By